 The length of a term pregnancy should be around 40 weeks gestation.
 When a baby is born before 37 weeks gestation, they are considered premature.
 Around one in 10 babies, is born too early.
-There are risk factors that increase the possibility of a baby being born prematurely, but sometimes, the cause of preterm birth is unknown.

 Babies born before they reach 37 weeks gestation are considered premature.
 It is estimated that one in 10 babies are born too early.